MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

     params.items[5].qec_scheme.name = QECScheme.FLOQUET_CODE
     ```

-5. Finally, you submit the batching job to the Resource Estimator.
+5. By running each configuration as a single job, this would lead to the submission of six jobs, which means six separate compilations for the same program.
+Instead, you submit one batching job with multiple items.

     ```python
     job = estimator.submit(Operation, input_params=params, name="My operation")